COVID-19 cases in Africa rise to 34, 000 – WHO - Vanguard News

 Sao Tome and Principe, the third country with the lowest cases, had recorded 11 confirmed cases with zero death.

-Giving an update, the Nigeria Centre for Disease Control (NCDC) says with 195 new cases confirmed as at 11:50 p.m on 28th of April, 2020, Nigeria now has 1,532 confirmed cases with 44 deaths and 225 recoveries.
+Giving an update, the Nigeria Centre for Disease Control (NCDC) said with 195 new cases confirmed as at 11:50 p.m. on April 28, Nigeria now has 1,532 confirmed cases with 44 deaths and 225 recoveries.
+(NAN)